tinacms/tina.io/content/docs/getting-started/introduction.md

 ---
-title: Introductory Tutorial
+title: Introduction
 id: introduction
 prev: null
 next: /docs/getting-started/cms-set-up
+last_edited: '2020-08-06T15:55:12.934Z'
 ---

-Tina is a toolkit for building content management systems.
-This tutorial will walk you through Tina's fundamental building blocks by setting up editing on a basic `create-react-app` [demo](https://github.com/tinacms/tina-intro-tutorial). **To get the most from Tina, you should have a good working knowledge of JavaScript and React**.
+Howdy, Welcome to Tina!
+We are so happy you landed on this piece of heaven on the internet.
+The goal of this tutorial is to guide you through setting up and deploying your first site with TinaCMS using a `create-react-app`  starter template.
+This tutorial will walk you through Tina's fundamental building blocks by setting up editing on a basic `create-react-app` [demo](https://github.com/tinacms/tina-intro-tutorial).

-## Why _create-react-app_?

-Tina's UI is built with React.
-Using Tina in a plain React App is the simplest way to get familiar with Tina without relying on helper packages or meta-frameworks.
-Understanding the core concepts introduced in this tutorial will set you up for success later down the line.

-**If this is your first time working with Tina**, we suggest going through this short tutorial.
+> **If this is your first time working with Tina**, we suggest going through this short tutorial.

+## What is TinaCMS?

+TinaCMS a versatile, React-based toolkit empowering developers to build immersive, visual editing experience for their websites.

 ## Overview